SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/openid/overview.md

 ![](./img/images.001.png)

-In this guide, we will use Google SignIn as an example for the OpenID Provider (abbreviated OP) but the same steps apply for any other OP that you intend to use.
+In this guide, we will use Google as an example for the OpenID Provider (abbreviated OP) but similar steps apply for any other OP that you intend to use.

 ## How-To: Google+